-Due to the emerging public health impact of the novel coronavirus disease 2019 (COVID-19), we are planning for the possibility that the Annual Meeting may be held in a different location or by means of remote communication.
+Due to the public health impact of COVID-19, we are planning for the possibility that the Annual Meeting may be held in a different location or by means of remote communication.
 If we take this step, we will announce the decision to do so in advance, and details on how to participate will be issued by press release, posted on our website and filed with the Securities and Exchange Commission as additional proxy material.